visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_correlations.rst

 sometimes called in VisIt, are listed in the **Sources** list (see :numref:`Figure %s <createcorrelation2>`).
 The **Sources** list only contains the databases that you have opened so far.
-If you do not see a atabase that you would like to have in the database correlation, you can either click the **Cancel** button to cancel creating the new database correlation or you can continue creating the database correlation and then add the other database to the correlation later after you have opened
+If you do not see a database that you would like to have in the database correlation, you can either click the **Cancel** button to cancel creating the new database correlation or you can continue creating the database correlation and then add the other database to the correlation later after you have opened